-Most Catholic, Protestant, and other religions related to the christian faith take between 45 to 60 minutes for the mass.
-Afterward, the ceremony proceeds to the cemetery for the burial and for cremations usually a memorial service will happen at a later time.
+Most Catholic, Protestant, and other religions related to the Christian faith hold a mass lasting between 45 to 60 minutes.
+Afterward, the ceremony proceeds to the cemetery for the burial.
+In the case of cremations, a memorial service will typically occur at a later time.

-Most Jewish funerals will last 40 to 70 minutes at a synagogue and then the body is required to be buried either that day or the next depending on how early the person died.
+Most Jewish funerals will last 40 to 70 minutes at a synagogue, and the body is then required to be buried either that day or the next depending on when the person died.
 If the deceased passed that morning, the body is required to be buried that day.
-If the deceased passed in the afternoon or later in the day the body is required to be buried the next day.
+If the deceased passed in the afternoon or later in the day, the body is required to be buried the next day.

-Most funerals of the muslim faith are performed by an Imam and can last from 30 to 60 minutes.
-In the muslim faith, a body must be buried within twenty-four (24) hours of the time of death.
-With such time-restrictions, it can be difficult to arrange the necessary family members and friends to celebrate the life of the deceased.
+Most funerals of the Muslim faith are performed by an Imam and last 30 to 60 minutes.
+In the Muslim faith, a body must be buried within twenty-four (24) hours of the time of death.
+With such time restrictions, it can be challenging to gather the necessary family members and friends to celebrate the life of the deceased.

-Depending on the circumstance a funeral home can hold a body from 1 day to 3 weeks.
+Depending on the circumstance, a funeral home can hold a body from one (1) day to three (3) weeks.
 If the body is to be held for more than five (5) days, the funeral home is recommended to embalm and refrigerate the body until it can be transported to the burial or cremation.

 A funeral service is a ceremony that occurs with the body of the deceased.